aau-giraf/weekplanner/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
 name: Pull request template
-about: If you are makinng a pull request
+about: If you are making a pull request
 title: 'feature ISSUE_NUMBER'

 ---